 - by Anna Burago

 Anna (Ania) Burago, is the founder and lead teacher of Prime Factor.
-She is a software developer and a mathematician with a long-time passion for math circles.
+She is a math professional, software developer and a book author with a long-time passion for teaching.
 In her classes, she combines the rich traditions of the Russian-style mathematics for gifted children with her experience of teaching extracurricular math in a US classroom.

 Anna grew up in Russia, in St. Petersburg.
-Her passion for math dates back to her school years in Russia.
-Anna was an enthusiastic math circle student who grew into an enthusiastic math circle teacher.
+Her interest for math dates back to her school years in Russia.
+She was an enthusiastic math circle student who grew into an enthusiastic math circle teacher.

 Anna is involved in a lot of other extracurricular math activities.
 She is a regular speaker and participant of the MSRI (Mathematical Sciences Research Institute, Berkeley) math circle conferences.
-She is a visiting lecturer at SIMUW (Summer Institute of Mathematics at the University of Washington).
-Anna taught Math Challenge for Robinson Center for Young Scholars (UW).
+She is a lecturer at SIMUW (Summer Institute of Mathematics at the University of Washington).
+Anna taught Math Challenge and Math Stretch for Robinson Center for Young Scholars (UW).
 She is also a local Math Kangaroo Competition organizer.

-Luba Malkina got her Masters degree in Mathematics from Saint-Petersburg State University, Russia.
+Luba Malkina got her Masters degree in Mathematics and Statistics from Saint-Petersburg State University, Russia.

-For the past several years, she has been teaching math circles at Northwest Academy of Sciences.
-She had also been a coach of elementary and middle school math teams that successfully performed in various local and regional math contests.
+For several years, she was teaching math circles at Northwest Academy of Sciences.
+She has also been a coach of elementary and middle school math teams that successfully performed in various local and regional math contests.

-Luba has been developing an online interactive elementary school math curriculum for Reasoning Mind, Inc for several years; she is now working for Perfection Learning, Inc, creating the electronic math textbooks for middle and high school students.
+Luba developed an online interactive elementary school math curriculum for Reasoning Mind, Inc and worked for Perfection Learning, Inc, creating the electronic math textbooks for middle and high school students.
 Luba taught Summer Challenge and Summer Stretch courses at Robinson Center for Young Scholars at University of Washington.